sleeplessinc/webserver/README.md

 ## Usage

+Create an app dir:

-	webserver create myapp
+	webserver create path/to/myapp

+Run the app:

-	webserver run 3000 myapp
+	webserver run 3000 path/to/myapp

-or to cold reload:
+To auto reload when files change (your app has to support this)

-	webserver run 3000 myapp true
+	webserver run 3000 path/to/myapp true

-Legacy Usage
+## Legacy Usage

-You can still use webserver to simply serve up static files this way:
+You can still use to simply serve up static files this way:

 	webserver port dir